 You can make sure your community

 is StormReady®.
 Some 98% of all presidentially declared disasters are

 weather related, leading to around 500 deaths per year

-and nearly $14 billion in damage.
+and nearly $15 billion in damage.

 No community is storm proof, but StormReady can help communities save lives.
 StormReady News headlines detail how it really makes a difference.

 Applying is easy.
 Your local NWS office Warning Coordination Metoeorologist will walk you through the easy application process.